-If you're a fan of Wes Anderson's "The Royal Tenenbaums," you'll know that "Royal Tenenbaum [the character played by Gene Hackman] bought the house on Archer Avenue in the winter of his 35th year."
+If you're a fan of the Wes Anderson movie "The Royal Tenenbaums," you already know that Royal Tenenbaum—the character played by Gene Hackman—"bought the house on Archer Avenue in the winter of his 35th year."

-Although I didn't find the full costumes at Spirit or any of the other big Halloween stores, the looks are easy to cobble together from old clothing and thrift shop finds.
+Although you won't find the complete costumes at Spirit or any of the other big Halloween stores, the looks are easy to cobble together from old clothing and thrift shop finds.

 Get the look, pose in front of the Tenenbaum house, post it on Instagram, and you've won Halloween.

 For daily updates, follow The Curious Uptowner on Facebook, Instagram and Twitter